dockur/windows-arm/readme.md

 ### How do I configure the username and password?

-  By default, a user called `Docker` is created during the installation, with an empty password.
+  By default, you called `Docker` created during the installation, without password.

-  If you want to use different credentials, you can change them in your compose file:
+  Want using different credentials?
+Consider changing them in your compose file:

   ```yaml
   environment: